 The eyes are useless when the mind is blind.
-Finding these words made me think hard, this is so true: if you can’t see beyond what your actual eyes see, you are worse than a blind person.
-Having a dream and vision is such an important aspect of life.
-That is the thing that should drive us forward and motivate us more to achieve many in this life.
+Coming across these words made me think hard, it is true: if you cannot see beyond what is actually seen by your eyes, then you are worse off than a blind person.
+Having dreams and visions is a crucial aspect of life.
+This should drive you forward and motivate yourself to strive for greater achievements.

-Many of us want to have a good and healthy life and to become successful, nobody wants to fail.
-But are we really dare to dream?
-To achieve these things, we need to focus well.
-We can’t just day-dreaming, cause there are a lot of efforts and hard work to make a dream comes true.
-When we talk about focus, I would say that Lot is a better example than his uncle, Abraham.
+Yes, many of us want to achieve a good and healthy life, to be successful.
+No one wants to fail.
+But how many of us really dare to dream?
+To achieve these things, we need to be able to focus well.
+We cannot just dream in the middle of the day, because there is a lot of effort and hard work needed to make our dreams a reality.
+But when it comes to focus, I would say that Lot is a better example than his uncle, Abraham.

 Who is LOT?

 Genesis 12:4-5.
 “So Abram (Abraham) departed, as the Lord had spoken unto him; and Lot went with him… And Abram took Sarai his wife, and Lot his brother’s son.”
-Lot was only the son of Abram’s brother, Haran (Genesis 11:31), not Abram’s own son.
-He was not called by God, but Abram was.
-Still, Abram took him along.
-Most likely it was because Abram thought instead of letting him stay alone in the city of Haran, it would be better for Lot to come with him to the new promised land.
-His father had passed away before they came to Haran (Genesis 11:28), and his grandpa was just recently died (Genesis 11:32).
-So, Lot followed Abram from Haran (Genesis 12) to the Land of Canaan.
+Lot is actually the son of Abram’s brother, Haran, and not Abram’s biological son, as stated in Genesis 11:31.
+Unlike Abram, Lot was not called by God.
+Nevertheless, Abram still chose to bring Lot with him.
+Perhaps, instead of leaving Lot alone in Haran, it was better for him to accompany Abram to a new land.
+Lot’s father had already passed away before they arrived in Haran (Genesis 11:28), and his grandfather had just died (Genesis 11:32).
+Therefore, it was more appropriate for Lot to follow Abram from Haran (Genesis 12) as they journeyed to the land of Canaan.

 According to 2 Peter 2:7-8, Lot was called the righteous man which lived among the wicked.
-This is the only verse in the Bible that mentioned Lot as a righteous man.
-Interestingly enough when the Bible called someone righteous, it means the man is righteous before the eyes of the Lord.
-That was likely the reason why God sent the 2 angels to save Lot and his family before He destroyed Sodom, He is a faithful God.
-Genesis 19:1.
+It is noteworthy that only one verse in the Bible refers to Lot as a righteous man.
+When the Bible describes someone as righteous, it means that the person is deemed righteous in the eyes of the Lord.
+It is probably for this reason that God sent two angels to rescue Lot and his family before He destroyed Sodom.
+This act of mercy illustrates God’s faithfulness.
+The reference for this verse is Genesis 19:1.

 Lot LEVELED UP his uncle, Abram